ansible/django-gulp-nginx/README.md

 ### django

 The django service provides the backend of the application.
 During development the *runserver* process executes, and accepts requests from the gulp service.
-The source code to the django app lives in the *project* directory tree.
-To add additional python and django modules,add the module names and versions to *requirements.txt*, and run the `ansible-container build` command to add them to the django image.
+The source code to the django app lives in the [project](./project) directory tree.
+To add additional python and django modules,add the module names and versions to [requirements.txt](./requirements.txt), and run the `ansible-container build` command to install and incorporate them into the django image.

 When the django container starts, it waits for the postgresql database to be ready, and then it performs migrations, all before starting the server process.
 Use `make django_manage makemigrations` and `make django_manage migrate` to create and run migrations during develoopment.